MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

    - SLA - up to 45 days for networks with > 100K files

 #### End user experience

+The following is the expected behavior if a user performs these tasks during migration:

 |Tasks|Office 365 Yammer Groups|Unconnected Yammer Groups|Private Messages|
 |-----|------------------------|-------------------------|----------------|